-The recent controversy surrounding the Paralympics TikTok account shows us that when it comes to the social aspect of interacting with disabled individuals, able individuals often create awkward, cringe, invasive and outright ridiculous social settings.
-The comments and the public reaction to this account shows us that we have a long way to go in educating ourselves about what life is really like for individuals who are disabled.
+The controversy surrounding the Paralympics TikTok account in 2023 shows us that when it comes to the social aspect of interacting with disabled individuals, able individuals often create awkward, cringe, invasive and outright ridiculous social settings.
+Both the comments and the public reaction to this account show us that we have a long way to go in educating ourselves about what life is really like for individuals who are disabled.

 @paralympicsBlind swimmers getting bopped. 💥♬ original sound – Brady